Empa-Teknoloji/Getting-Started-MindBoard/README.md

 8. [Additional Resources](#additional-resources)

 ## Package Contents
-In the box you will find three main items as shown in <<figure-1>>.
+In the box you will find three main items.

 * MindBoard Development Board
 * USB Cable